allen54a0/ESP32_CAM_DRV8833/README.md

 # ESP32_CAM_DRV8833
-ESP32_CAM_DRV8833  drives  2 port DRV8833 can driver up to 4 small motors , 1 servo and 1 ch WS2812 LCD via "V7RC app"
+ESP32_CAM_DRV8833  drives  2 port DRV8833 can driver up to 4 small motors , 1 servo and 1 ch WS2812 LED via "V7RC app"

 This program can work with the V7RC App via the soft WiFi AP of the ESP32 CAM for remote control.
 The ESP32 CAM, paired with a DRV8833 motor control board, can control two motor channels, one PWM servo, and one WS2812 LED.
 I hope everyone likes it.